lulzzz/TrakHound-DataClient/README.md

 #### CaptureMode
 The mode in when data is captured.
-  - ACTIVE : Always capture and send data defined in the DataGroup
+  - ARCHIVE : Capture all data and add to DataServer's archived_samples table (permanent storage)
-  - PASSIVE : Only capture and send when included in another DataGroup.
-This can be used for constantly changing data such as Axis Position to reduce the amount of data stored in the DataServer's database.
+  - CURRENT : Only capture the most current data.
+Similar to the MTConnect "Current" request.
+Can be used to minimize data storage space when only needing the current data.
+This data is stored in the DataServer's current_samples table.
+  - INCLUDE : Only capture data when included in another DataGroup using the "Include" list (see below).

 #### Allow
 A list of Types and Ids to capture.
 This can also include container paths with the wildcard character (*) to allow any types or ids within the container.